 The closest I came to retaining anything, without getting into the logistics behind it all here, but made clear in Tommy Tyree and elsewhere, while staying at the the location I call the hay shelter on the hill above and behind the debris field, with nothing to do but remain hidden all day, to entertain myself I made and buried a "time capsule" thinking I would come back one day in the future and dig it up.

-As the years passed I forgot all about it.
+Years passed and I forgot all about it.
 One day I was moving stuff and ran across my pebble grained faux-leather high school graduation certificate holder.
-Inside was my diploma along with the treasure map I drew for my time capsule.
+Inside was my diploma along with an official looking "deed" for one whole square inch of land in Canada's Yukon Territory from the Klondike Big Inch Land Company dated January 4, 1955, a really good copy of Uncle Scrooge, Issue #14, June 1956, with a story about Scrooge, his deed and dealings with one inch of land called Faulty Fortune, AND the treasure map I drew for my time capsule.

 The next time I saw my uncle in Santa Fe I took the map along.
 When I showed it to him and expressed the possibility of the two of us going to look for it he put his hand out in an open-palm "halt" fashion and told me to wait.
 A few minutes later he was opening a cardboard box he had pulled from the attic and started rummaging around in it.
 He pulled out a bag and dumped the contents on the table.
 There in front of me was what was left of a broken to pieces red-and-black plastic film strip viewer.
 My uncle told me right after meeting with Frank Edwards, about ten years or so after we had been to the debris field, he went back.
 He walked the old debris field as well as the hill we had observed from.
 He also tried to find the hay shelter and water trough, but to no avail.
 Walking the area where he thought it should be he spotted pieces of red plastic in the dirt.
 Looking more carefully he was eventually able to find most of the viewer, including parts of the film strip.
 Apparently what happened, and it was just speculation on my uncle's part for the lack or any other explanation, it looked like a disc harrow may have been pulled through the area and one of the discs must have ran right over where I had buried the viewer, scattering it into pieces along a straight line over several feet.